richardalberto/yiicart/README.md

 mysql -u[user] -p[password] [database] < protected/data/schema.mysql.sql
 ```

 Then, configure to match your system configuration.
-Configuration file can be found at protected/config/main.php
+Configuration file can be found at config.php

 ```
 'db' => array(